Some Internet Explorer users have posted on Microsoft’s support forum about a recovery webpage error.

 - Click the OK option to exit the Local Area Network (LAN) Settings window.

-3. Open Internet Explorer with its safe mode
+3. Open Internet Explorer with its Safe mode

 - Next, type this Run command in the Open box: